 Animal Crackers is a 2017 computer animated comedy loosely based on a graphic novel written by The Dreamland Chronicles creator Scott Christian Sava, who also directed the film alongside Mulan director Tony Bancroft.
 The film features the voices of John Krasinski, Emily Blunt, Danny DeVito, Ian McKellen, Sylvester Stallone, Raven-Symoné, Patrick Warburton, Wallace Shawn, Gilbert Gottfried, Harvey Fierstein, Tara Strong and James Arnold Taylor.

-The film revolves around Owen and Zoe Huntington (Krasinski and Blunt), a couple who's to working at Zoe's father Mr. Woodley's (Shawn) dog biscuit factory.
-Desperate for a change, fate soon arrives when they are inherited Owen's uncle's well-respected circus after he burns in a fire.
+The film revolves around Owen and Zoe Huntington (Krasinski and Blunt), a couple who's working at the dog biscuit factory owned by Zoe's father, Mr. Woodley's (Shawn).
+Desperate for a change, fate soon arrives when they inherit Owen's uncle's well-respected circus after he burns in a fire.
 Known for its amazing animals, the Huntingtons discover that a mysterious box of animal crackers that they were given is the secret to the circus's success, as the cookies turn the user into the animal they've eaten.
 All seems to be well, until Owen's other attention-seeking uncle Horatio (McKellen) plots to steal the magic box of animal crackers for himself, in a desperate attempt to take over the circus.
-It's now up to Huntingtons to unite its family of acrobats and clowns to stop Horatio, though it'll take more than a few circus tricks to stop him completely.
+It's now up to the Huntingtons to unite its family of acrobats and clowns to stop Horatio, though it'll take more than a few circus tricks to stop him completely.

 Despite screening at the Annecy Film Festival in 2017, the film wasn't released in the US until July 24, 2020, on Netflix.
 It was released in China on July 21, 2018.